erikreedstrom/MVReact/README.md

 ## Background

-React as a concept exists as the V in MV*.
+React as a concept exists solely as the V in MV*.
 Granted, there have been any number of projects created that work in some fashion to bring non-view logic into the view.
 Declarative routers, graphql clients, and other forms of high-order components have demonstrated that it is quite easy to introduce anti-patterns.

-This architecture reintroduces a separation of concerns, allowing for non-view functionality to remain abstracted and focused on a single responsibility.
+This architecture provides a separation of concerns, ensuring non-view functionality remains abstracted and focused on a single responsibility.
+This allows for highly testable and easily modifiable code.

+In short the purpose is to put the VM back in MVVM.

 ## Concepts